What is email sender reputation?

 3. Not cleaning your email list

-As an email marketer, it is your responsibility to regularly remove unengaged users from your list.
-Users who are not opening or clicking on your content can lead to bigger problems that will damage your sender reputation.
+As an email marketer, it’s your responsibility to regularly remove unengaged users from your list.
+Users who are not opening or clicking on your content damage your sender reputation.

 Cleaning your list is something you should be doing on a quarterly basis (if not more frequently).
-If you don’t feel ready to take the leap and delete a good portion of your contacts, learn how you can segment your list to achieve similar benefits.
+If you don’t feel ready to take the leap and delete a good portion of your contacts, learn how to do email list segmentation to get similar benefits.

 Never compromise quality for quantity.
 If you slap together a poorly created email campaign, users are much more likely to complain and unsubscribe.
-We already covered how spam complaints damage your sender reputation, and poor content gives them a reason to complain.
+You know now that spam complaints damage your sender reputation, and poor content gives them a reason to complain.

-- Do pay attention to the email preview text as well.
+- Do pay attention to the email preview text.